makersacademy/airport_challenge/README.md

 **As an air traffic controller**

 A plane is able to receive one command:

-`land_at(airport, forecast)` - The airport name and the weather status must be given In the interest of safety:
+`land_at(airport, forecast)` - The airport name and the weather status must be given.

+In the interest of safety:

 Landing is prevented if the weather is stormy.

 Landing is also prevented if the airport is full.

 An airport can receive three commands:

 `hangar` - Returns that are in planes currently in the hanger.

 `capacity` - Returns the maximum capacity of the airport.

 `takeoff(plane, forecast)` - Allows a plane to takeoff from the airport.
 The plane in question and the weather status must be given.

 In the interest of safety:

 Takeoff is prevented if the weather is stormy.

 **As the system designer**